sihanzhang1029/Hiring-Coding-Challenge-1/README.md

 I create a Postgres database on AWS and store the data as a table called ```reformation``` in it.

 Then, I use Postgres.sql and pgAdmin to check that the reformation table is now stored successfully in the database.

+Given that this is only a demonstration, I expose my PostgreSQL URI.
+Therefore, I wonder if you could email me after reviewing my submission so that then I can delete the database.

 Since I am afraid that if I let the instance running, the usage will go beyond the free tier usage, I stopped the instance.